Channel Islands National Marine Sanctuary: Research

-The sanctuary has partnerships with National Marine Fisheries Service, the National Park Service and the Department of Fisheries and Oceans Canada, as well as regional and international academic institutions such as the University of California, Santa Barbara, Scripps Institution of Oceanography, Woods Hole Oceanographic Institution, Simon Fraser University and the University of Auckland, New Zealand.
+The sanctuary has partnerships with the National Marine Fisheries Service, the National Park Service, and Fisheries and Oceans Canada, as well as regional and international academic institutions such as the University of California, Santa Barbara, the Scripps Institution of Oceanography, Woods Hole Oceanographic Institution, Simon Fraser University in Burnaby, British Columbia, Canada, and the University of Auckland in Auckland, New Zealand.
 These partnerships are facilitated by staff research expertise as well as operational support provided by the NOAA research vessels Shearwater and Shark Cat.

 The sanctuary is currently engaging in the following research:

-MPA monitoring
+Marine Protected Area monitoring

 Within the sanctuary, there is a network of 13 state and federal marine reserves and conservation areas that provide additional protections to the ecosystem.
 The marine reserves network was established to protect whole ecosystems and restore ecosystem health.
-One possible effect of marine reserves is that they may provide "spillover benefits” to areas outside the reserves.
-Sanctuary staff is currently conducting research on the effectiveness of marine reserves for community dynamics.
-In one project, performed in collaboration with the Channel Islands National Park and colleagues at Simon Fraser University in Burnaby B.C., staff are evaluating the food web interactions expressed in the long-term, Kelp Forest Monitoring data set that the Channel Islands National Park has been collecting since 1984.
+One possible effect of marine reserves is that they may provide "spillover benefits" to areas outside the reserves.
+Sanctuary staff are currently conducting research on the effectiveness of marine reserves for community dynamics.
+In one project, performed in collaboration with the Channel Islands National Park and colleagues at Simon Fraser University, staff are evaluating the food web interactions expressed in the long-term Kelp Forest Monitoring data set that the Channel Islands National Park has been collecting since 1984.
 That project has revealed that trophic relationships within MPAs are more robust, while outside MPAs these relationships are less so and the food web shows lower resilience and stability.
 In other work, with colleagues at the University of Auckland, they are examining potential competition between predators protected within MPAs (large fish and lobsters) and fishers who are targeting the prey of those predators (sea urchins).
-In addition, the sanctuary’s ongoing maintenance of a network of oceanographic sensors provides a data stream that can contribute to our understanding of larval transport and adult animal movement across MPA boundaries.
+In addition, the sanctuary's ongoing maintenance of a network of oceanographic sensors provides a data stream that can contribute to our understanding of larval transport and adult animal movement across MPA boundaries.